Arsenal transfer news: Everton make £30m Alex Iwobi bid as Gunners continue defender chase | Goal.com

 And with boss Marco Silva keen to add another winger to his squad, he has turned his attentions to Iwobi, with Everton having now made their first move to land the 23-year-old.

-The Goodison Park outfit have tabled an opening offer - believed to total around £30 million, including add-ons - for the Gunners' academy graduate.
+The Goodison Park outfit have tabled an opening offer - believed to total around £30 million ($36m), including add-ons - for the Gunners' academy graduate.
 Arsenal have rejected the bid, however.

 Everton must now decide whether to increase their offer for a player who made 51 appearances last season in all competitions for Unai Emery’s side, scoring six goals.